 Posting is simple.
 First, create a free account with your email address and set your location based on where you’re hiring.
 Create a job posting and select the job offered.
 Then pick a category for your job post.
 Then, you can start writing your post.

 While it’s great that you can easily publish a job posting for a small amount of money, know there’s a trade-off.
 You’re likely to attract unqualified candidates simply because of the sheer number of people who use this website.
-If you’ve ever used a free job board or posted to Craiglists, you already know wading through dozens and dozens of resumes is a real time suck.
+If you’ve ever used a free job board or posted to Craigslists, you already know wading through dozens of resumes is a time strain.

 For this reason, we recommend sticking with LinkedIn, which offers some specialized features that can help you filter out folks who lack the skills you’re looking for.
 More on that soon.

 Here’s another popular job board that job seekers flock to when they’re looking for a change of pace.
 Betterteam reports over 30 million job seekers turn to ZipRecruiter every month.